josemiserra/ddpg_reacher/Report.md

 In DDPG(1), by sampling on replay memory we are breaking the correlation between transitions.
 In the implementation provided by Udacity, Ornstein-Uhlenbeck (OU) noise (random walking noise, which grows correlated with the mean moving in a close random direction, instead of being purely gaussian) is added in action values for action exploration.
 The action is then clipped to be in between (-1,1).

-It was not possible to make it work simply by adjusting parameters from other environments like the Bipedal.
-In this case we need to recopilate a big amount of cases before the network starts to learn.
-The learning happens at every 40 timesteps, and then there is 10 times a weight-update, each time with a batch of 128 transitions picked randomly.

-*Hyperparameters
-Learning Rate (Actor/Critic): 1e-4
-Weight Decay: 1e-2
-Batch Size: 64
-Buffer Size: 100000
-Gamma: 0.99
-Tau: 1e-3
-Repeated Learning per time: 10
-Learning Happened per timestep: 20
-Max Gradient Clipped for Critic: 1
-Hidden Layer 1 Size: 128
-Hidden Layer 2 Size: 64
+The agent is the same that in ddpg_multi_agent.py, except the number of times the agent learns after each update must be bigger (20 times and update every 40).
+Even of that, it was not possible, as shown in the plot, to make it stable over 30.
 Variability due to random seeds, neural network weight initialization and different machines can make a huge difference.
+There was one training that reached over 30, but when I tried to reproduce it, it was not possible to replicate the same growth.

-One of the critical aspects of DDPG is the balance between explotaiton and exploration, which is indirectly affected by one of the critical parameters:the OU noise.
+One of the critical aspects of DDPG is the balance between explotaiton and exploration, which is indirectly affected by the OU noise.
 Playing with it, specially with the variance, affected a lot the stability of the algorithm.
 Since the noise is used to explore, an improvement could be to anneal it over the training, to force exploration at the beginning and convergence towards the end.

- In this implementation, the std. dev. of the noise is decayed after each episode, and this was found to be essential to solving the environment.
+* Learning rate - Actor: 1e-3
+* Learning rate - Critic: 1e-4
+* Batch Size: 128
+* Buffer Size: 1e6
+* Gamma: 0.99
+* Tau: 1e-3
+* Iterations of learning per update step: 20
+* Update gradient networks step: 40
+* Architecture Actor :
+* Architecture Critic :
+* N-episodes :